 b.2.
 The designation of Inactive status will be provided to the BOC prior to the time designated for making player assignments at a time identified by the BOC.

 C. Number of Active Players is defined as the total roster size less 1 for each Inactive player.

 d.
 Players who have been off more than a calendar year will return the following calendar year return as NPs.

 2.3 Team Assignment Factors.
-The BOC will assign NPs per managers guidelines.
+The BOC will assign NPs draft order per managers guidelines.

 a.
 New Players (NPs) will be rated by the Commissioners, Managers and any other designated players present at the Monday pick-up games.
 A NP must attend a minimum of three pickup games, have an agreed rating established, paperwork complete and preferences noted (i.e. full-time, part-time, coastal, etc.) before being assigned.